Malekf94/My-NC-Games/README.md

 ### GET /api/reviews/:review_id/comments

 added the get /api/reviews/:review_id/comments endpoint and tested it to confirm it returns the correct values, also added tests for error handling for this endpoint

+### POST /api/reviews/:review_id/comments

+added the post /api/reviews/:review_id/comments endpoint and tested it to confirm it returns the correct values, also added tests for error handling for this endpoint